prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

 Prometheus' configuration includes so called rule files, which contain the [alerting rules](https://prometheus.io/docs/alerting/rules/).
 When an alerting rule triggers it fires that alert against *all* Alertmanager instances, on *every* rule evaluation interval.
 The Alertmanager instances communicate to each other which notifications have already been sent out.
 You can read more about why these systems have been designed this way in the [High Availability scheme description](../high-availability.md).

-An example Alertmanager cluster could look like this:
+Let's create an example Alertmanager cluster, with three instances.

 [embedmd]:# (../../example/user-guides/alerting/alertmanager-example.yaml)
 ```yaml